i3D-net/ONE-GameHosting-SDK/readme.md

 ### Not Included

-The below are not currently part of v1.0 goals, however they are on our radar.
+The below are not provided, however they are on our radar.
 Please notify us of change requests!

 1. Building of static and shared binaries.
 2. Specific Unity or Unreal engine support beyond usage of C API to create own custom integration.
-3. Build testing on CentOS or other Linux distros.
+3. Testing on CentOS or other Linux distros beyond Ubuntu 18.04.

 ## Overview

 The SDK is made up of code to be integrated into the Game Server and other components to aid in testing, development and integration of the Server components.

-1. [Server](one/server/readme.md) is the main interface integrated into a Game Server to communicate with One.
-See the C API [source file](one/server/c_api.h) for the main interfaces that the game server integration must use.
-2. [Arcus](one/arcus/readme.md) is used by the [Server](one/server/readme.md) but also by the test and integration components.
+1. [Arcus](one/arcus/readme.md) provides a C/C++ implementation of the One platform's Arcus protocol and messaging API.
+Game Servers must integrate this component, using the [C API](one/server/c_api.h).
-3. [Game](one/game/readme.md) is a fake Game used in testing, development and as a guide and reference for integration of the [Server](one/server/readme.md) into a Game Server.
+2. [Game](one/game/readme.md) is a fake Game used in testing, development and as a guide and reference for integration of the [Arcus C API](one/arcus/readme.md) into a Game Server.
-4. [Agent](one/agent/readme.md) is a fake One Agent Client used for testing and development.
+3. [Agent](one/agent/readme.md) is a fake One Agent Client used for testing and development.
 It simulates the behavior of a One Agent connecting to a real Deployment on the One platform.

 The [tests](one/tests/readme.md) and [docs](one/docs/readme.md) serve their respective purposes.